chrisminnick/intermediate-node-dev/labs/lab10/README.md

-# Lab 10: Worker Threads Lab
+# Lab 10: Lab10 Docker Deployment

 See the course lab instructions PDF for detailed instructions.